 Updates from the Scottish Government

-In Scotland the guidance states that if you can work from home, you should.
-If it is not possible, the Scottish Government's has published guidance for how to return to work safely.
+Guidance states that everyone should continue to work from home if possible.
+The Scottish Government has published guidance for how to return to work safely where this is not possible.
 You can also access the guidance for individual risk assessment for the workplace.

 Updates from NHS Scotland

-We encourage everyone who with diabetes to get their flu vaccine this year.
-In the coming weeks, notifications should be sent to all those who are eligible for a flu vaccine with instructions on how to get your vaccine.
+We encourage everyone who with diabetes to get their flu jab this year.
+In the coming weeks, notifications should be sent to all those who are eligible for a flu jab with instructions on how to get your jab.
 This may be a different process to previous years.
 More information can be found on the NHS Inform website.

 Diabetic Retinopathy Screening is resuming with people who are a higher priority invited for appointments first.
 Routine screening will recommence once NHS Scotland has caught up with appointments for these participants.
 Further information can be found on NHS Inform.